Stuck? Questions? Call or email!!

 Our Web site look and features has changed.
 If you are unable to log into the Web Based Job Board, Please call us at 831-479-6413.

 You may go online and post your own job on our job search website.
-You can also fax us the information (831-479-5754), or email us the job info in the text of the email to: email@example.com.
-Unsolicited attachments can get caught in our spam filters.
-Get stuck?
+You can also fax us the information (831-479-5754), or email us the job info in the text of the email to: firstname.lastname@example.org.
+Stuck?
 Please call us and we will be happy to walk you through the process!
 831-479-6413.
-Please note that we do not post jobs where there is an up front cost to the student.
 Employers posting jobs where there is a fee or cost to the student to apply ( e.g. a background check, CPR training, license fee, etc.), must be willing to cover that cost for that fee.

-We have asked our tech support to look into this.
-If you are having a problem posting you job, please call us or email us the information in the text of an email and we will be happy to post it for you.
-If sending us the information, please be sure we have a phone number to contact you.
+If you are having a problem posting your job, please call us or email us the information in the text of an email and we will be happy to post it for you.

 For posting a job for Cabrillo students on the Student Job Website, the following information is required to post on line or when you call:

 If your company has a policy against posting a wage rate or range of a position we will happily list the job for you under our category that states that you are not listing a wage for this position.
 These positions do not get the same level of interest that positions that list a wage rate or range get.

 In compliance with federal and state law, Cabrillo College does not permit the use of work authorization, visa status, or citizenship data on the online job board.
 This action is in compliance with a Department of Justice determination.
 More information can be found at the following Department of Justice website: